-Have authored or co-authored about 40 scientific papers on birds, 200 or more short notes and popular articles, and a number of books, pictured alongside.
+Have authored or co-authored about 40 scientific papers on birds, 200 or more short notes and popular articles, (here are a couple), and a number of books, pictured alongside.
 Favourite group of birds?
 Woodpeckers.
 Least favourite?
 Seabirds, in any form and especially from a boat!

 |Home Photography Bird images Dragonfly images Other creatures Links Contact us|